kognise/stalker/README.md

 - Hot and sexy stats and graphs
 - Some way to let me know if something is breaking on the backend
+- Only ping from desktop if computer isn't locked
+- Improve code quality (lmao as if)